rlivingsus/misc/AllBooks.md

 - Healey, Jane: The Secret Stealers (kindle)
 - Heath, Chip: Made to Stick
 - Hedfield, Chris: The Apollo Murders
+- Heinlein, Robert: The Moon is a Harsh Mistress
 - Helgerson, John: Getting to Know the President
 - Helm, Leslie: Yokohama Yankee
 - Henderson, Randy: Finn Fancy Necromancy